 Quantifying the Impact of Financial Development on Economic Development

 How important is financial development for economic development?
 A costly state verification model of financial intermediation is presented to address this question.
-The model is calibrated to match facts about the U.S. economy, such as the intermediation spreads and the firm-size distributions for 1974 and 2004.
-It is then used to study the international data using cross-country interest-rate spreads and per-capita GDPs.
-The analysis suggests a country like Uganda could increase its output by 116 percent if it could adopt the world’s best practice in the financial sector.
-Still, this amounts to only 29 percent of the gap between Uganda’s potential and actual output.
+The model is calibrated to match facts about the U.S. economy, such as intermediation spreads and the firm-size distribution for the years 1974 and 2004.
+It is then used to study the international data, using cross-country interest-rate spreads and per-capita GDP.
+The analysis suggests a country like Uganda could increase its output by 140 to 180 percent if it could adopt the world's best practice in the financial sector.
+Still, this amounts to only 34 to 40 percent of the gap between Uganda's potential and actual output.

 Keywords: costly state verification, economic development, financial intermediation, firm-size distribution, interest-rate spreads, cross-country output differences, cross-country TFP differences